-Because of this, it is alarming to many that international adoptions in the United States have been in sharp decline for nearly a decade.
+This is why it is alarming to many that international adoptions in the United States have been in sharp decline for nearly a decade.
 In 2004, nearly 22,991 children were adopted internationally.
 In 2012, that number fell to 8,668.
-A large part of that 62% decrease in international adoptions is a result of the policies of countries that had once released large numbers of orphans to foreign adoptive families.
-(Most significantly are China’s 2007 imposition of stricter regulations on requirements for adoptive parents and Russia’s gradual decrease in–and eventual 2012 ban of– the adoption of Russian children by U.S. citizens.)
+A large part of that 62% decrease in international adoptions is the result of countries changing their policies.
+Many countries used to release large numbers of orphans to foreign adoptive families.
+China imposing stricter requirements for adoptive parents in 2007 is one significant example.
+Another is Russia’s gradual decrease in (and eventual 2012 ban of) U.S. citizens adopting Russian children.

-However, many people believe that there are factors leading to decreased international adoptions that are within the United States Government’s control, including the way it determines whether countries are in compliance with the requirements of the Hague Adoption Convention.
+However, many people believe that the U.S. government has control over the factors leading to decreased international adoptions.
+These include the way the U.S. determines whether countries are in compliance with certain adoption requirements.

-In a December 18 letter to Senator John Kerry, a group of adoption advocates described specific concerns about how the United States has determined a country’s compliance with the Hague Convention.
-The letter’s writers called for more clearly defined criteria for determining a nation’s Hague Convention compliance along with more clearly defined procedures for regularly reviewing a nation’s compliance with the Convention.
-It described concerns about restrictions being imposed unnecessarily on nations that are currently housing children who are in desperate need of families.
+In a December letter to Senator John Kerry, a group of adoption advocates described specific concerns about how the U.S. has determined a country’s compliance with various adoption requirements.
+It described concerns about nations experiencing unnecessary restrictions while housing children in desperate need of families.

-They write, “As a first example, on December 5, we learned that the Government of Cambodia has announced plans to resume placing children for international adoption beginning in 2014.
+“As a first example, on December 5, we learned that the Government of Cambodia has announced plans to resume placing children for international adoption beginning in 2014.
 This is welcome news as it has been more than 12 years since all international adoptions from Cambodia stopped.
-During this period, tens of thousands of children in Cambodia have had no chance at a permanent family and have instead grown up or died in institutional care and ended up on the streets or trafficked into the sex trade.
-Closing international adoptions did nothing to alleviate the plight of unparented children in Cambodia (or anywhere), and, in fact, serves only to eliminate an important protection option for s uch children.
-Thus, we welcome the news that Cambodia, which has joined the Hague Adoption Convention and made changes to their internal structures, is now ready to resume international adoptions.
+During this period, tens of thousands of children in Cambodia have had no chance at a permanent family and have instead grown up or died in institutional care or ended up on the streets.
+Closing international adoptions did nothing to alleviate the plight of unparented children in Cambodia (or anywhere), and, in fact, serves only to eliminate an important protection option for such children.
+Thus, we welcome the news that Cambodia, which has made changes to their internal structures, is now ready to resume international adoptions.

 “However, the Department of State as the Central Authority has retained its notification pasted on its website indicating that the United States does not consider Cambodia to be a Hague partner country because they are not in compliance with the requirements of the Convention.
 Further, the Department of State has not signaled when, if ever, it will consider Cambodia a Hague partner country, and on the contrary continues to state public venues that Cambodia remains non-compliant.”

-Of additional concern to advocates of CHIFF is the lack of U.S. funding directed toward assisting orphaned children in finding new homes.
-Again from the official Act website: ”According to a recent report from USAID, in 2010 US government invested $2.62 billion in 1,900 orphans and vulnerable children projects in 107 countries.
+“According to a recent report from USAID,” the official website for the act states, “In 2010 US government invested $2.62 billion in 1,900 orphans and vulnerable children projects in 107 countries.
 According to this same report, only 52 of these projects focused on children outside of family care and ‘finding or supporting permanent families’ was nowhere among the list of interventions funded.
 This is still the same today.
 And that is why CHIFF is so important.
-Without it children outside of family care will continue to be unspoken for and family will remain a consequence, not a focus of, US foreign assistance.”
+Without it children outside of family care will continue to be unspoken for and family will remain a consequence, not a focus of, US foreign assistance.